bnfour/md-mods/readme.md

 Once you have MelonLoader installed, drop the DLLs of desired mods into mods folder.
 Remove to uninstall.

 Rather than downloading these, I suggest (reviewing the source and) building them yourself -- this way you'll be sure the mods behave as described.
 See ["Building from source"](#building-from-source).
-Otherwise, please verify the downloads via checksums provided for every release.
+Otherwise, please verify the downloads.

 ## Verification
-Every version to be released will be accompanied with SHA256 hashes of every DLL.
+Every release will be accompanied with SHA256 hashes of every DLL.
 MelonLoader do print these in console when loading mods, but I suggest to verify hashes before running any code.

 # Frequently Asked Questions
 (or, more accurately, "I thought you may want to know this")
 ### Is this cheating?
-_tl;dr: most likely not, depends on your definition_
+_tl;dr: no_

 These mods provide with the information the game already receives directly from its API, it's just not shown anywhere by default.
 You can already get this info, for instance, from [musedash.moe](https://musedash.moe/) scoreboard.
-In fact, this repo is born from my frustration of having to mirror my track selection in-game and on the website on another screen (and forgetting that second character in "YInMn Blue" is an uppercase I and not a lowercase L. Every single time).
+In fact, this repo is born from my frustration of having to mirror my track selection in-game and on the website on another screen.
 The mods provide no advantage in the actual gameplay, only some convinence in track selection stage.
-You still have to git gud to get high scores; you just know what character to pick.
+You still have to git gud to get high scores; you just know what character to pick and where exactly on the scoreboard you are.

 Unless you count _any_ intervention for _any_ purpose with the game as cheating, this is not cheating.